3DSSpatial/Billboard-demo/README.md

 # DSC Demo
 This demo is based on  https://github.com/ZeaInc/GearBoxDemo

-In addition, Billboards are created with .png (screen grabs from DSC meeting, and the tree is displayed.
+In addition, Billboards are created with .png (screen grabs from customer meeting, and the tree is displayed.
 The gear kinamatics have been disabled.

 ## Run the demo